 Lake Orta is one of the lesser-known of Italy's famous lakes © Restuccia Giancarlo/Shutterstock

-Nearly 30km long by some 20km wide, Elba is Italy’s third-largest island, after Sicily and Sardinia.
-It has exceptionally clear water, fine white sand beaches, and a lush, wooded interior, superb for walking; almost everyone, including a surge of package tourists in July and August, comes for the beach resorts, so the inland villages remain largely quiet even in high season.
+Find the mountainous island of Elba in Tuscany and visit beautiful beaches, great hiking and rich history.
+It has exceptionally clear water, fine white sand beaches, and a lush, wooded interior, superb for walking.
+Almost everyone, including a surge of package tourists in July and August, comes for the beach resorts, so the inland villages remain largely quiet even in high season.

 Elba’s principal town, Portoferraio, makes it an easy and worthwhile day-trip destination from the mainland.
-If you head straight off to the beaches and resorts, however, you’ll hardly see it; the long, unattractive, modern quayside used by the island ferries is well away from the town’s atmospheric old quarter, with its stepped alleys and ancient churches.
+If you head straight off to the beaches and resorts, however, you’ll hardly see it.
+The long, unattractive, modern quayside used by the island ferries is well away from the town’s atmospheric old quarter, with its stepped alleys and ancient churches.

 Find more accommodation options to stay in Portoferraio